 We expect each of our partners to evaluate the work that we support in a proportionate way.
 Generally, we will provide support within the grant for evaluation activity.

-Our expectation is that the work supported by us under one of our three priority strands will contribute to achieving the outcomes we have set for the strand.
+Our expectation is that the work supported by us will contribute to achieving the outcomes we have set for our programmes.
 The contribution we will expect each individual project to make to achieving these outcomes will be discussed with each partner, agreed and specified in their funding agreement.

 Where we are funding a cohort of organisations, we expect the organisations that make up the cohort to work with us to co-design an evaluation framework for the group.
 This enables us to collect common data across a number of projects.